-- 1.1 The statement forms part of the evidence base for the Newcastle-under-Lyme Borough Council Final Draft Local Plan 2020-2040 (Regulation 19) (hereafter referred to as 'the Plan').
-It sets out the Council's approach to compliance with the Duty-to-Co-operate in the production of the Plan and identifies how the outcomes of this co-operation have influenced the Plan. - 1.2 The engagement concerns neighbouring and closely related Local Planning Authorities, County Councils, and other prescribed bodies in relation to strategic cross-boundary matters during the preparation of the Final Draft Newcastle-under-Lyme Local Plan. - 1.3 Such matters include (but are not limited to) housing and employment needs and distribution, Gypsy and Traveller needs, Green Belt, cross-boundary infrastructure, highways, transport, and air quality. - 1.4 It is written as a draft document that sets out the situation at the present time to support the consultation on the Regulation 19 Local Plan.
-This will be updated, as necessary, with further information on the Duty-to-Co-operate to support the submission of the Local Plan for examination which is expected to be by December 2024.
+- 1.1 The statement forms part of the evidence base for the Newcastle-under-Lyme Borough Council Final Draft Local Plan 2020-2040 (at Submission Stage) (hereafter referred to as 'the Plan').
+It sets out the Council's approach to compliance with the Duty-to-Co-operate in the production of the Plan and identifies how the outcomes of this co-operation have influenced the Plan. - 1.2 The engagement concerns neighbouring and closely related Local Planning Authorities, County Councils, and other prescribed bodies in relation to strategic cross-boundary matters during the preparation of the Final Draft Newcastle-under-Lyme Local Plan. - 1.3 Such matters include (but are not limited to) housing and employment needs and distribution, Gypsy and Traveller needs, Green Belt, cross-boundary infrastructure, highways, transport, and air quality. - 1.4 An interim version of this statement was published alongside the Final Draft Local Plan.
+It has subsequently been updated with the most up to date position following consultation on the Final Draft version of the Local Plan.